MikeG112/RFSBD/README.md

 >>> model(random_video)
 ```

-The training script is under construction, and at this time does not work.
+The training script is under construction, and at this time is not finished.

 # Testing